Software Component Overview

 The FRC® software consists of a wide variety of mandatory and optional components.
 These elements are designed to assist you in the design, development, and debugging of your robot code as well as assist with control robot operation and to provide feedback when troubleshooting.
 For each software component this document will provide a brief overview of its purpose, a link to the package download, if appropriate, and a link to further documentation where available.

 The primary supported OS for FRC components is Windows.
-All required FRC software components have been tested on Windows 7, 8, and 10.
-Windows XP is not supported.
+All required FRC software components have been tested on Windows 10 & 11.

-Many of the tools for C++/Java programming are also supported and tested on macOS and Linux.
-Teams programming in C++/Java should be able to develop using these systems, using a Windows system for the Windows-only operations such as the Driver Station, Radio Configuration Utility, and roboRIO Imaging Tool.
+Many of the tools for C++/Java/Python programming are also supported and tested on macOS and Linux.
+Teams programming in C++/Java/Python should be able to develop using these systems, using a Windows system for the Windows-only operations such as the Driver Station, Radio Configuration Utility, and roboRIO Imaging Tool.

 LabVIEW FRC, based on a recent version of LabVIEW Professional, is one of the three officially supported languages for programming an FRC robot.
 LabVIEW is a graphical, dataflow-driven language.
 LabVIEW programs consist of a collection of icons, called VIs, wired together with wires which pass data between the VIs.
 The LabVIEW FRC installer is distributed on a DVD found in the Kickoff Kit of Parts and is also available for download.
 A guide to getting started with the LabVIEW FRC software, including installation instructions can be found here.

-Visual Studio Code is the supported development environment for C++ and Java (the other two supported languages).
-Both are object-oriented text based programming languages.
-A guide to getting started with C++ or Java for FRC, including the installation and configuration of Visual Studio Code can be found here.
+Visual Studio Code is the supported development environment for C++, Java.
+A guide to getting started with Java and C++ for FRC, including the installation and configuration of Visual Studio Code can be found here.

 This is the only software allowed to be used for the purpose of controlling the state of the robot during competition.
 This software sends data to your robot from a variety of input devices.
 It also contains a number of tools used to help troubleshoot robot issues.
 More information about the FRC Driver Station Powered by NI LabVIEW can be found here.